 On 2 February the First Minister announced that some pupils will return to school from 22 February in year groups nursery-P3 and some senior phase pupils.
 Most most pupils should continue to stay at home and learn remotely.
 Children of key workers and vulnerable children will be able to attend critical in-school learning and childcare.
 It is important that we keep numbers in school buildings low and only for key workers and vulnerable families who have no other options.

-Most aspects are being delivered through Google Classroom.
+Most aspects will continue delivered through Google Classroom.
 This method will be used for those pupils accessing learning at home, and those pupils accessing learning in school (in key worker pupils and identified vulnerable pupils placements).
 However, schools will also consider the use of physical learning resources and active learning approaches as these may be equally or more appropriate to meeting the learning needs of pupils depending on the context.

 In June 2020 all of our schools prepared contingency plans in the event that schools were not able to reopen in August 2020.
 These plans have been updated throughout the intervening period meaning that schools were able to respond to new guidance when the latest announcement was made.
 Schools will share their plans for remote learning directly with their families along with other important information that you may need.

 In East Lothian, most of this learning will be delivered through Google Classrooms.
 This technology is already used across all of our primary and secondary schools and will be familiar to our pupils and families, including from lockdown in Spring 2020.
 Our teachers have worked hard to find new and innovative ways to deliver learning through this platform.

 We have already issued 1400 devices to families where access to IT was a barrier to taking part in lessons, and a further 298 to vulnerable families and households within our communities.
 We can also provide dongles for wifi access if this is a barrier.
 If accessing remote learning is an issue in your home please speak to your school.